Thiousi/kirby-plugin-starterkit/README.md

 ```

 ### 2. Manual
-Download this archive, extract it and rename it to `xxxxxxx`.
+[Download this archive(https://github.com/Thiousi/kirby-plugin-starterkit/archive/master.zip), extract it and rename it to `xxxxxxx`.
 Copy the folder to your `site/plugins` folder.

 ### 3. Git Submodule
 If you know your way around git, you can download this as a submodule: